bucurdavid/autoupload/README.md

 For Windows user:
 <br />
-1.Download the zip from this repository "autoupload-for windows" <br />
+1.Download the zip from this repository <br />
 2.Unzip<br />
-3.Go to " info.txt" change with your information<br />
+3.Go to "widows/dist" and in "info.txt" change with your information<br />
 4.Run AutoUpload<br />